mshanemc/einstein-ai/README.md

 ### Fun things to do
 * be sure to walk around with Salesforce 1 attaching photos to a model of anything around.
 * Have Einstein idenfity dog breeds

-### Known issues
-There's a button to kick off the model training, but it always seems to return a 403/forbidden.
-Kick off model training via Postman or similar API-calling tool.
-You can use the token from the model's Salesforce record page.